namratabiswas/Frogger-Game/README.md

 Cross the street and take a splash!

+Visit this link to play the game on your browser https://namratabiswas.github.io/frogger-game/

 Instructions:

 -You have 3 lives to get across the street as many times as possible.